 PET/CT Imaging Fellowship (Arizona)

-You can also choose to diversify your advanced radiology focus.
-What makes this program unique from other standard nuclear medicine fellowships is the opportunity to further your skills in other cross-sectional imaging techniques.
+Fellows may choose to diversify their advanced radiology focus.
+The PET/CT Imaging Fellowship is unique from other standard nuclear medicine fellowships in that it gives fellows the opportunity to further their skills in other cross-sectional imaging techniques.

-- Extensive exposure and hands-on experience with a large group of patients exhibiting a wide range of disease processes in which PET, cross-sectional imaging and interventional techniques play important roles.
+- Extensive exposure and hands-on experience with a large group of patients exhibiting a wide range of disease processes in which PET, cross-sectional imaging and interventional techniques play important roles

-- Clinical tutelage by multiple fellowship-trained radiology consultants, many of whom have extensive academic experience and who are recognized experts in their fields.
+- Clinical tutelage by multiple fellowship-trained radiology consultants, many of whom have extensive academic experience and who are recognized experts in their fields

-- Exposure to state-of-the-art PET, magnetic resonance imaging (MRI), CT, ultrasound and Picture Archive Communications System (PACS) equipment.
+- Exposure to state-of-the-art PET, magnetic resonance imaging (MRI), CT, ultrasound and picture archive communications system (PACS) equipment

-- Outstanding clinical research opportunities.
+- Outstanding clinical research opportunities

 While the curriculum does not lead to board certification in nuclear medicine, it does allow fellows to develop expertise in PET, PET/CT and other cross-sectional imaging techniques, which are invaluable in any subsequent academic setting or diagnostic radiology private practice.